Vera Bate Lombardi: Suspicions of espionage

-Lombardi's English habits, her highborn affiliations and her frequent presence at social functions held at the British Embassy in Rome, made her a person of interest to the Fascist police and various intelligence agencies.
+Lombardi's English habits, her high born affiliations and her frequent presence at social functions held at the British Embassy in Rome, made her a person of interest to the Fascist police and various intelligence agencies.
 Her activities were monitored by the Italian Political Investigation Service, the Italian Interior and the War Office.
 In 1936, the surveillance of Lombardi produced an official report, which stated in part: "This lady's mysterious and varied lifestyle makes us suspect that she is in the service of Great Britain without the knowledge of her husband, who is a highly respected person and sincere patriot..."
 The continuous surveillance was suspended on the basis of two factors.
 No evidence was ever uncovered that proved Lombardi was an espionage agent and her husband's military status and loyalty to the Fascism put any accusations against her into question.
-Nevertheless, in the coming years, and throughout World War II, suspicions surrounding Lombardi would continue.
-In addition, her association with Chanel, would later bring Lombardi to the attention of British Military Intelligence, MI6.
+In the coming years, and throughout World War II, suspicions surrounding Lombardi continued and her association with Chanel, would later bring Lombardi to the attention of British Military Intelligence, MI6.

 In 1943, she was arrested and held for a week in a women's prison in Rome under suspicion of having been spying for the British Secret Service for a decade.
 She was released on orders of the German police in Rome.
 According to 1991's Hitler's Intelligence Chief: Walter Schellenberg, the Germans expected her to work as an agent for them, intending to bring her to Paris to rendezvous with Chanel.
 Joining Chanel and Dincklage in Paris, Lombardi was subsequently issued a passport, by order of the Paris Gestapo chief, Karl Bömelburg, allowing her to travel to Spain.